WikiEducationFoundation/WikiEduDashboard/docs/frontend.md

 - [React DnD](http://gaearon.github.io/react-dnd/) - The library used for drag-and-drop interactions on the timeline

 ### Actions
-Actions are exactly what they sound like: any impactful change front end user action should trigger a Flux action that can be received and acted upon by a store.
+Actions are exactly what they sound like: any impactful front end user action should trigger a Flux action that can be received and acted upon by a store.
 Think of a Flux action as being similar to an emitted event.

 ##### ServerActions
 ServerActions define a set of actions that interact with the Rails application via AJAX requests.
 Notably, several ServerActions are triggered by default when a course page is first loaded.
 These Actions trigger AJAX requests through the API helper and use a promise to emit an event for subscribed Stores when the AJAX request returns.